Mohawk (2017 film): Reception

-On review aggregator website Rotten Tomatoes, Mohawk is "Certified Fresh" with an approval rating of 83% based on 42 reviews, with an average rating of 6.65/10.
+On review aggregator website Rotten Tomatoes, Mohawk has an approval rating of 83% based on 42 reviews, with an average rating of 6.65/10.
 The site's critics' consensus reads: "Mohawk delivers effective period horror while skillfully weaving in sociopolitical subtext that pushes the film past genre -- and budgetary -- constraints."
-Metacritic gave the film a score of 71 out of 100 based on 12 critical reviews, indicating "generally favorable reviews".
+Metacritic gave the film a score of 71 out of 100 based on 12 critical reviews.

 A follow-up to Geoghegan's haunted house thriller We Are Still Here, Mohawk's strong socio-political undertones were embraced by the media.
 RogerEbert.com critic Simon Abrams noted in his three-star review of the film that it "has the same political urgency as Wes Craven's now-classic, but rough-around-the-edges early films, like The Last House on the Left and The Hills Have Eyes."
 Los Angeles Times critic Noel Murray noted in his positive review that "Mohawk is a gripping and despairing action picture, about how we can't seem to stop trying to destroy those we distrust — including ourselves".

 IndieWire stated, in a feature on the film, "While studios continue to downplay Native American experiences, Ted Geoghegan's gripping new thriller puts their brutal persecution in context."